abelbryo/CloudSense/README.md

 Dependency jar files
 ======================
+Listed below are the libraries use in this app.

 GridLayout
 ---------------------------
 GridLayout in Android was added in API Level 14.
 If you want to use it for older platforms, you will have to import the support library.
 Import ***sdk/extras/android/support/v7/gridlayout*** into eclipse as an exisiting project and add it as a library to the project.